kavya0146/Netflix-Analysis/README.md

 - Highlight contributions of top directors and cross-genre creators.

 📂 **About the Dataset**
-The dataset used for this project was sourced from [Kaggle](https://www.kaggle.com/), comprising details about Netflix's titles, including:
+The dataset used for this project was sourced from Kaggle comprising details about Netflix's titles, including:
 - **Attributes**: Title, Type, Director, Cast, Country, Release Year, Rating, Duration, Genre, Description, and more.
 - **Coverage**: Over 8000 movies and TV shows available on Netflix as of mid-2021.